MicrosoftDocs/powerapps-docs/articles/database-security.md

 1. Click or tap **Save**.

 ## Create a policy (Technical Preview) ##
-To enable restrict access to the records in an entity, you must first create a policy.
+To enable or restrict access to the records in an entity, you must first create a policy.

 1. Click or tap **Policies**.
 1. Click or tap **New policy**.